lhkung/cerver/README.md

 # cerver

-<code>cerver</code> is a web server built in plain C++.
+<code>cerver</code> is a dynamic web server and a web dev framework built in plain C++.
 No dependency is used beyond C++ standard library.

-The server uses a thread pool to handle incoming http connections and maintains an <code>LRUCache</code> to store resources in memory for quick access.
+The server uses a thread pool to handle incoming http connections.
+Routes can be defined using lambda expressions.

 All C++ program is written in compliance with RAII paradigm.